yanlinneo/html-link-parser/README.md

 > **It is not intended for use with production data or in a production environment.**

 ## Overview
-- Extract outer anchor links and text from a HTML page.
-These data are saved into a MySQL database for future analysis and reference.
+- Extract all outer anchor links and their text from a HTML page.

+## Features
+- The HTML page is accessed via an API call.
+- All inner text elements within an anchor element are joined using a ", " delimiter.
-- Inner anchor links are omitted because nesting anchor elements is not standard HTML practice.
+- Inner nested anchor links are omitted.
+Nesting anchor elements is not standard HTML practice.
+- The links are saved into a MySQL database for future analysis and reference.

 ## Credits
 Special thanks to https://github.com/gophercises/link for this practise idea and providing the materials for testing purposes: